couchbase/sync_gateway/README.md

 After this operation completes you should have a new `sync_gateway` binary in `$GOPATH/bin`

 *NOTE:* This build style is only suitable for development rather than deployment.
 There is a chance this might fail or have runtime errors due to using the latest version of all dependencies (whereas release builds use dependency pinning).
 Please file an [issue][ISSUE_TRACKER] if you run into problems.

-See the [Extended Build Instructions](docs/BUILD.md) to build with dependency pinning via the `repo` multi-repository tool.

 ### License